 - Online therapeutic support not geared up for a crisis like COVID-19

-We were really lucky to receive a legacy donation from an RCPCH member’s family for this project and would like to say a big thank you for thinking of RCPCH &Us
+We were really lucky to receive the legacy donation from Dr Michael Williams for this project and would like to say a big thank you to him and his family for thinking of RCPCH &Us.

 Services and us - voices from specialist experience groups

 I’ve not spoke to anyone about it [shielding], not my friends it’s a bit odd to talk about it, so I’ve just become withdrawn with it all